 AT&T currently offers a selection of prepaid phones and plans under its AT&T Prepaid brand.
 (You may be familiar with its previous GoPhone brand for prepaid phones, but AT&T ditched that name a while ago).

-The brand currently sells a number of budget Android phones, with prices ranging from $479.99 down to a mere $34.99.
-If you happen to already have an unlocked phone that works on AT&T’s GSM network (and nearly all of them do), you can also sign up for one of the carrier’s prepaid plans with the use of a $0.99 SIM card.
+The brand currently sells a number of budget prepaid Android phones as well.
+If you already own a GSM-based network phone. you can also sign up for one of the carrier’s prepaid plans.

 For $30 a month ($25 a month with the Autopay bill option) you can sign up for a plan with unlimited talking and texting in the U.S., but no high-speed data.
 This is perfect for people who just want an old fashioned phone to chat with people, or maybe text a bit.
 Those users can still add data to their plan for $5 per 250 MB, if that’s a must.